elasticio/elasticio.github.io/content/_components/jira-cloud/index.md

 #### Output Metadata

-For `Emit Page` mode: An object with key `results` that has an array as its value For `Emit Individually` mode: Each object which fill the entire message.
+For `Emit Page` mode: An object with key `results` that has an array as its value.
+For `Emit Individually` mode: Each object which fill the entire message.

 #### Known Limitations

-* For `Retrieve sample` there will be limit of 10 records
+* For `Retrieve sample` there will be limit of 10 records.

 ## Actions